Calebv07/Football_Web_Dev/TestReview.md

 ```

 ## Conclusion
 Now you should know all the basic crud operations in SQL and basic PHP syntax/operations.
-If you want to test your knowledge, i've created a quick 10 multiple choice quiz you can try here.
+If you want to test your knowledge, i've created a quick 10 multiple choice review you can try here.

 [Google Form Link](https://forms.google.com)

 If you have any other questions or concerns, you can contact me.
 Otherwise, good luck!